Overview of this Section

 13. The Crag - Castlecrag 1924-1938 Wanda Spathopoulos 2007. p225

-14. Here Griffin used a sea-sponge to dab the pillars with four layers of paints and glazes of increasing transparency in browns, dark greens and gold to achieve a strikingly complex textured effect.
+14. To get thestrikingly complex textured effect he wanted, Griffin used a sea-sponge to dab the pillars with four layers of paints and glazes of increasing transparency in browns, dark greens and gold.

 15. Remu is a large evergreen coniferous tree endemic to the coastal forests of New Zealand.
 It is now highly prized and its cutting down is illegal.